Welcome to Nic's Fix!

 Avoid Doing This

-The following are the most common issues seen and known ways I (or others if credited) have found to diagnose and repair them.
+The following are most issues seen and known ways I (or others if credited) have found to diagnose and repair them.
 You can right-click and open each image in a new tab for a larger view.

 If you aren't able to confirm diagnosis of an issue, you should thoroughly inspect for any physical damage.
 I strongly recommend you have a good spare homepod for testing it will save you a lot of guessing nailing down which hardware component has failed.